kodermike/airplanemode.koplugin/README.md

 # AirPlane Mode for KOReader

-This plugin is intended to give you the ability to quickly put your koreader into AirPlane Mode, disabling any netwoked plugins, as well as your wireless device.
-It will also switch your wireless device to force prompts while in AirPlane.
-Exiting AirPlane Mode will re-enable your previous plugins and re-set your WiFi settings to pre-AirPlane Mode settings.
+This plugin is intended to give you the ability to quickly put your koreader into `AirPlane Mode`, disabling any netwoked plugins, as well as your wireless device.
+It will also switch your wireless device to force prompts while in `AirPlane Mode`.
+Exiting `AirPlane Mode` will re-enable your previous plugins and re-set your WiFi settings to pre-AirPlane Mode settings.

 ---